EliteLoser/RemoveOldFiles/README.md

 math as calendar months converted to milliseconds.

 You can specify a -NameFilterRegex parameter to only target only file names that match this regular expression.
-The default is simply .*
+The default is simply `.*`.

 This regex always matches, so name filtering is in effect not enabled by default unless you override with this parameter.
 NB!
 It is not wildcards such as for the -like operator, but regular expressions, so make sure you test and know that the results are as expected.
 I plan to implement a -NameWildcard parameter, but might put it off for years, knowing myself.
+Demand helps.

 It supports -WhatIf in a non-proper implementation currently (but functionally not too different, it was just a bit easier and also caused by a now gone, dead end in code).
+I'm in two minds about changing it to the proper implementation, but will likely do it soon for assumed broader acceptance of the code.

 # Examples